CZ-NIC/yangson/docs/glossary.rst

       A normalized string value that [RFC7950]_ defines for most scalar types.

+   content type

+      Character of a schema node, i.e. whether it represents configuration, non-configuration, or both.
+Represented by the enumeration :data:`~.enumerations.ContentType`.

    qualified name

        A tuple in the form *(name, module)* where *name* is the name